lesparragoza/topRedditEntries/README.md

 # topRedditEntries

 This app fetchs the 50 most popular posts from reddit and uses CoreData to save them locally.
 It doesn't have any third party libraries nor dependency managers.

 Features:
+- MVVM & dependency injection
 - Pull to Refresh
 - Saving pictures in the picture gallery from thumbnail
 - Indicator of unread/read post on tableview